monsoonmaelstrom/book2/book2.md

 “So you don’t think my mother’s a seer or a prophet?”

 “No,” Reese states flatly.
-“I think your mother knows how to pay attention and make educated guess, and I think sometimes she gets lucky.”
+“I think your mother knows how to pay attention and make educated guesses, and I think sometimes she gets lucky.”

-I ball my hands into fists beneath the table as I resist the urge to look at Peter and smirk, since while that’s not technically a comment doing so would probably still be snide.
+I ball my hands into fists beneath the table as I resist the urge to look at Peter and smirk since, while a smirk isn’t technically a comment, doing so would probably still be snide.

-Still, my effort must show because Peter says, “Go ahead and say it, Hazel.
+My effort must show though, because Peter says, “Go ahead and say it, Hazel.
 I know you want to.”

-“I wasn’t going to say anything, but since you bring it up: I told you!”
-I burst out, never one to deny an invitation to say I was right.
+“I *wasn’t* going to say anything, but since you bring it up: I told you!”
+I burst out, never one to deny an outright invitation to say I was right.

 Reese laughs again.
 “Point of contention?”

 “A bit,” I admit.
 “Even if it’s not real, do you know what it says?
+We need to know and my mother wouldn’t tell us.”

 Reese thinks for a minute.
 “It was some stupid rhyme.”